 Why Would I Need a Sleep Study?

 A sleep study is highly important for people who have persistent sleep problems or suspect they have a sleep disorder.
 It can provide valuable insights to diagnose and start treatment accordingly.
-Contact our team at Koala® Centers For Sleep & TMJ Disorders for more information call or visit us online to book an appointment.
+Contact our team at Koala® Center For Sleep & TMJ Disorders for more information call or visit us online to book an appointment.
 We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.

 Table of Contents: